 Good advertising puts the right marketing message in front of the right people at the right time.
-Advertising can increase awareness of what your business offers, help you find new customers and boost your sales.
+It can increase awareness of what your business offers, help you find new customers and boost your sales.

 Planning your ad campaign

 Your advertising campaign needs specific, well-defined goals.
 For example, you could advertise a clearance sale to make room for new stock, or you might run a series of ads to support the launch of a new product.

-Before committing yourself to advertising, you should consider other ways of promoting your business.
+Before committing yourself to advertising, you should consider other ways to promote your business.
 Direct mail, door-to-door leafleting and PR are all options.
-In any case, you should think about how your advertising ties in with your other promotional activities, such asonline marketing.
-Make sure you're ready to respond to any increase in enquiries or sales prompted by your adverts.
+In any case, you should think about how your advertising ties in with your other promotional activities, such as online marketing.

 Finally, make sure you measure the effectiveness of your advertising.
 When you get an enquiry or make a sale, ask the customer how they heard of you.